Solving the Millionaires Problem¶

 Providing the Inputs¶

 First, we upload the inputs into the Carbyne Stack Amphora Secret Store.
 The inputs are the billionaires' net worth in billions.
-Note that this obviously has to be done in a private way by Jeff and Elon in a real-world setting.
+Note that this obviously has to be done in a private way by Jeff and Elon in a real-world setting, simplified here by logging in as individual users.

 # Create a secret representing Jeff's net worth (note that we work with